arenaxr/arena-services-docker/README.md

  ./demo.sh
 ```
 > You might need to execute using ```sudo``` (e.g. ```sudo ./demo.sh up```) if your user does not have permission to access the docker service.
-> For more details, see [Init Config](#init-config) Section below.
-> We also have configurations for production, development and staging.
-See the [utility scripts Section](#utility-scripts)

 If you see no errors, you should be able to point your browser to `https://localhost`.
-You will have get past the security warnings due to a self-signed certificate, **and use anonymous login** (using OAuth requires additional setup; see [Init Config](#init-config) Section below).
+You will have get past the security warnings due to a self-signed certificate, **and use anonymous login** (using OAuth requires additional setup; see the main/master branch).